-Practice Problems: Practice problems will be assigned from the questions at the end of each chapter (EOC) and instructor worksheets.
-These homework assignments will not be collected or graded.
-However, completion and understanding of the practice problems will be of critical importance to succeeding in this course.
-Do not turn to the solutions manual immediately!
+Practice Problems and Participation: Online submission of assigned practice problems will scored based on completion.
+Additional practice problems will be regularly assigned from the questions at the end of each textbook chapter and posted instructor worksheets.
+Participation will be scored based on in-class questions using the iClicker format and app.

 Understanding a given solution does not teach you any problem-solving skills.
 Keep up with the course and you will be in good shape.
 Try and allow at least 2 hours per day (6 days a week) to study, work the problems and read the book chapters.